feser/react_readable_project/README.md

 # Readable Project

-This is a react web project which contains add/update/delete/vote posts and comments.
+This is a react/redux web project which contains add/update/delete/vote posts and comments.

 ## Installation